A Guide to Car Finance: HP and PCP

 There are numerous types of car finance to consider and with each working slightly differently, it can be complicated to understand the ins and outs of each.

-This guide will cover everything you need to know about HP and PCP car finance, so you will better understand what’s involved when it comes to buying a new or used car.
+This guide will cover everything you need to know about Hire Purchase (HP) and Personal Contract Purchase (PCP) car finance, so you will better understand what is involved when it comes to buying a new or used car.

 Read on to get started.

 What is PCP?

 Personal Contract Purchase (PCP) is one of the most popular finance options that you can choose when purchasing your vehicle.

 You can take a PCP agreement out on both new and used vehicles, which offers great flexibility around how your contract looks.
 For instance, the ‘Optional Final Payment’ fee will be arranged, also known sometimes as the Guaranteed Minimum Future Value (GMFV), along with the deposit amount and fixed monthly payments all to be determined once the mileage limit and agreement length are confirmed.

 An initial deposit is paid, which can either be a cash payment, part-exchange, or a combination of both options.
 After this deposit is paid, the contract will begin, and your fixed monthly payments will start.